lone-mashhood/Project-Eventackle/README.md

 This is a react app.

-Make sure to iniiialize npm and then enter "npm start" to view the project.
+Make sure to iniitialize npm and then enter "npm start" to view the project.